Prospective Students FAQs

 How can I find out about Open Days?

-Whilst our main Open Days for 2023 entry have now finished, please keep an eye on our Undergraduate Events page for details of other ways to meet us over the next few months.
+Whilst our main Open Days for 2024 entry have now finished, please keep an eye on our Undergraduate Events page for details of ways to meet us and see the campus over the coming months.

 What's Salford like?